Is VR Training in the Workplace The Future Of Upskilling Sales Teams?

 Many companies might find the initial investment of purchasing headsets to facilitate virtual training in the workplace to be expensive.
 The good news is that there are cost-efficient options out there, such as the Oculus Quest 2 or even headsets that use the learner’s mobile phone as the screen.

-Thinking about taking the leap and getting stuck into VR training in the workplace but don’t know where to look for a suitable VR headset?
+Are you considering taking the leap and getting stuck into VR training in the workplace but don’t know where to look for a suitable VR headset?
 Check out our recommendations below:

 Oculus Quest 2